GLOBUS 2017 TERMS & CONDITIONS

 NOT INCLUDED IN THE HOLIDAY PRICE

-51. Airfares & airport taxes and fees (unless specified); passports; visas; vaccinations; tips to your Cruise/Tour Director, Tour Driver (unless prepaid, see below), local city guides and other ship personnel; gratuities on ferries, trains and cruise ships; laundry; telephone; mini-bar; beverages and food not on the contracted Globus, Avalon, or Monograms menu (these extra items will be billed to you before leaving the hotel, ship or restaurant); optional excursions; porterage at airports and train stations; SafetyNet Protection; insurance of any kind; baggage fees; and all other items of personal nature.
-Your confirmation booking will contain information about these fees.
+51. Airfares & airport taxes and fees (unless specified); passports; visas; vaccinations; tips to your Cruise/Tour Director, Tour Driver (unless prepaid, see below), local city guides and other ship personnel; gratuities on ferries, trains and cruise ships; laundry; telephone; mini-bar; beverages and food not on the contracted Globus, Avalon, or Monograms menu (these extra items will be billed to you before leaving the hotel, ship or restaurant); optional excursions; porterage at airports and train stations; SafetyNet Protection; insurance of any kind; baggage fees; and all other items of personal nature. kind; baggage fees; and all other items of personal nature.
+Some South America countries (Argentina and Chile) require international travellers to pay entry and/or exit fees at the airport.
+These fees will be collected by the local government and are payable by the traveller at time of travel.
+East Africa - Effective 1 July 2016, the Tanzania government implemented a new value added tax (VAT) on transportation and park fees.
+Due to this, surcharges (not currently included in the tour price) will apply.
+Your confirmation booking information will contain information about these fees.
 For more information please see your Travel Agent.

 EMERGENCY CONTACT DETAILS

-52. All passengers must provide emergency contact details prior to travel so that The Company can get in touch with friends or family in case of an emergency.
+52. All passengers must provide emergency contact details and travel insurance information prior to travel so that The Company can get in touch with friends or family in case of an emergency.
 Emergency contact details should be provided by creating a customer account (MyAccount) at ww.globusfamily.com.au and following the instructions given

 53. If you have prepaid your gratuities to your Tour/Cruise Director and Driver or if they are already included in the price of the holiday, this will be detailed within your Tour/Cruise Member Certificate and vouchers will be included within your Tour Documentation.
 Please note that included gratuities for Avalon Europe cover the cruise director and the cruise portion only; prepaid gratuities cover only the land portion operated by The Company of the tour itinerary.
 Where The Company sources other leading operators for cruising, rail or local guided elements of your holiday, the option to pre-pay local gratuities is not available.